Chenimal/carpool/readme.md

 ### 1. Introduction

-Click [here](http://47.52.30.33/index.html) to view the demo.
+Click <a href="http://47.52.30.33/index.html" target="_blank">here</a> to view the demo.
 The source code is available to download [here](github download link).

 #### 1.1 Steps to run

 To run the program, follow the steps below:

 1. First you need to create random orders and vehicles.
-Simply click 'New orders' and 'Get vehicles'.
+Simply click `New orders` and `Get vehicle `.
 You will see some new spots showing on the map.
 Each order has an unique color.
 Label S(start) and E(end) represent pickup& deliver locations respectively.
 You will also see two lightgreen spots labeled Va and Vb representing two different vehicles.

-2. Then there will be more options show up and the button 'Assign orders' should be available to click.
-For the first time you can just leave the options as default and click 'Assign orders'.
+2. Then there will be more options showing up, and the button `Assign orders` should be available to click.
+For the first time you can just leave the options as default and click `Assign orders`.

 3. You will see the animation starts, representing each vehicle's path.
+Related information will also display in the table on the right side.

-4. Once both are stopped, you can replay the animation, or click 'Start over' button to clear the map.
+4. Once animation stopped, you could re-play the animation by clicking 'Assign orders', try other orders&vehicles combinations by clicking `New orders`/`Get vehicles`, or just click `Start over` button to clear the map.

-Options:
+*Options:*

-* Animation type: The linear one could better illustrate path's order&relationships.
+* `Animation type`: The linear one could better illustrate path's order&relationships.
 But in case you feel it is unreal, just select 'real route'.
-* Assign criteria: The definition of the best strategy.
+* `Assign criteria`: The definition of the best strategy.
-* Restrictions: Some limitations when calculating the path, considering user's experiences.
+* `Restrictions`: Some limitations when calculating the path, considering user's experiences.

 #### 1.2 Assign Strategy